×

 We asked people if there is a lot of crime.
 They answered:

-"No. But there are petty crooks here and there, and they do pay attention to "rich" Americans," said one expat in Las Tablas.
+"No. But there are petty crooks here and there, and they do pay attention to "rich" Americans," wrote one member in Las Tablas.

 Is there a lot of diversity?
 Are people in Las Tablas accepting of differences?

 "Las Tablas is a culturally rich area with a blend of indigenous and Spanish influences.
 The population is primarily of mestizo (mixed indigenous and Spanish) descent, but there is also a presence of Afro-Panamanians and indigenous groups.
 The people of Las Tablas are known for their warm hospitality and acceptance of differences.
 They are proud of their diverse cultural heritage and are generally open to different cultures and perspectives.
 However, like any place, individual attitudes can vary.
-The city is particularly famous for its vibrant festivals, which showcase its cultural diversity and inclusivity," said one expat in Las Tablas.
+The city is particularly famous for its vibrant festivals, which showcase its cultural diversity and inclusivity," remarked one expat living in Las Tablas, Panama.

 What are the schools in Las Tablas like?